History

 In addition to the architectural heritage, the site contains a wide range of collections acquired by the family over 180 years, providing a rare insight into six generations of one family.
 The combination of the historical collections, the buildings and the site itself represents a significant cultural resource and an important visitor attraction.

 When visiting Woolmers Estate, take a stroll and explore the buildings where convicts and ex-convicts used to labour and live.
 Or choose to stay at one of the accommodation cottages, which are steeped in convict history and stories.
 The Gardener’s Cottage was constructed amidst the convict building boom in the 1840s, which was occupied all the way up until the 1930s.
 Built to house the coachmen working on the site, Coachman’s Cottage shows how the coachmen lived in comparison to the site’s workers.
 And finally, built in pairs by convicts, the four Free Settlers Cottages were crafted to provide accommodation for the Free Settlers that resided on the property.
+You can now stay there and immerse yourself in this rich history, while enjoying the estate.